Pylons/pyramid_blogr/docs/basic_models.rst

     DBSession = scoped_session(sessionmaker(extension=ZopeTransactionExtension()))
     Base = declarative_base()

-The first line initializes sqlalchemy's threaded session maker - we will use it to interact with database and persist our changes to database.
+The first line initializes sqlalchemy's threaded **session maker** - we will use it to interact with database and persist our changes to database.
 It is thread-safe meaning that it will handle multiple requests at same time in a safe way, and our code from different views will not impact other requests.
+It will also open and close database connections for us transparently when needed.

-It also has a registered zope transaction extension that will work with pyramid_tm (transaction manager).
+Also a registered zope transaction extension that will work with pyramid_tm (transaction manager).

 What does transaction manager do?
 ---------------------------------